-- 4.9.2 Wednesday Walking Group originated as a 'walking for health' group, this is a walking and social group which goes out weekly all year round and covers 3-5 miles each week. - 4.9.3 The group 'Making Kenton a Dementia Friendly village' is in its prime.
-The aims of the steering group are simple to increase awareness of dementia through 'Dementia Awareness Sessions' provided by a volunteer resident with the support of the Alzheimer's Society and the Dementia Action Alliance, and to provide support for those who are affected by memory loss and to their carers. - 4.9.4 All Saints Church has an active congregation.
-Its community room is also the venue for social and cultural activities including a Scrabble group, young people's Chat Cafe and occasional concerts. - 4.9.5 Other activities: Yoga is available in the fellowship room in the church and at Powderham Castle.
-The pub has a darts team.
-A number of other clubs are also active, including the Twinning Association, Allotments Association, WI, Past and Present Society, Kenton in Bloom.
-There are no sports teams based in the village (football, cricket etc), so participants have to travel.
-There is a sailing club at Starcross (2 miles), which is believed to be the oldest sailing club in England, having been founded in 1772, and a swimming pool is located at Dawlish (6 miles).
+- 4.9.2 Wednesday Walking Group originated as a 'walking for health' group; this is a walking and social group which goes out weekly all year round and covers 3-5 miles each week. - 4.9.3 The group 'Making Kenton a Dementia Friendly village' is in its prime.
+The aims of the steering group are simple - to increase awareness of dementia through 'Dementia Awareness Sessions' provided by a volunteer resident with the support of the Alzheimer's Society and the Dementia Action Alliance, and to provide support for those who are affected by memory loss and to their carers.